 1960’s: Gap Year

 The British have known for a long time the benefit of taking time off.
-During the 1960’s, they coined the term GAP YEAR to describe any adult who took time off from life to travel or work abroad.
+During the 1960’s, they coined the term GAP YEAR to describe an adult who took time off from life to travel or work abroad.
 The British also use the term A YEAR OUT.
-I had never heard of this term until recently but apparently it’s widely used in Britain.
+I had never heard of this term until recently but apparently, it’s widely used in Britain.

 Biblical Times: Sabbatical

-Taking time of from work goes back even further than the 1960’s.
+Taking time off from work goes back even further than the 1960’s.
 Back to biblical times.
-Every seven years, the ancient Jews who farmed took a year-long break during which time they were forbidden to plow and work their lands.
+Every seven years, the ancient Jews who farmed took a year-long break during which time they were forbidden to plough and work their lands.
 They called it a SABBATICAL YEAR.

 So there you have it.
 Taking time off has been around for a long time.
 It’s here to stay.